-Since pre-compliance cases are mostly handled by banks and processors, they shouldn’t be a merchant’s main focus—unless the merchant has broken the rules.
-In that case, they’ll need to review how the business is handling card payments.
+Since pre-compliance cases are handled mainly by banks and processors, they shouldn’t be a merchant’s main focus—unless that merchant has broken the rules.
+In that case, they’ll need to review how the business handles card payments.

-Generally speaking, however, the best chargeback approach is prevention: although not all violations are identified from chargebacks, a chargeback can’t get to the compliance stage if it was never filed in the first place.
+Generally speaking, the best chargeback approach is prevention.
+Although not all violations are identified from chargebacks, a chargeback can’t get to the compliance stage if it was never filed in the first place.
 That’s why a customized, multi-tiered chargeback mitigation strategy is so important.

 Want to learn more, or have other questions about the pre-compliance chargeback process?
 Contact us today.